Anguished Dutch teenager Noa Pothoven, who was raped as a child, dies after failed euthanasia request

 It was unclear whether her death had come with the involvement of doctors, whose assistance she had at one point requested.

-"Questions about her death and the care she has received are understandable, but can only be answered once the facts have been established," the minister added.
+"Questions about her death and the care she has received are understandable, but can only be answered once the facts have been established.

 "I have asked the Health and Youth Care Inspectorate to look into this."